ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 Let's start with the basis.
 Where will all our coding tips be stored?
 That's right, in the database.
-This database is part of our infrastructure and will be defined in a file I named `dynamo.tf`
+This database is part of our infrastructure and will be defined in a file I named `dynamo.tf`.

 ```hcl-terraform
 resource "aws_dynamodb_table" "codingtips-dynamodb-table" {